tourkaman/PDC-support-web/documents/contact/contact_support.rst

 .. _contact_support:

-Before contacting PDC Support, please have a look at the Support pages to see if your questions are already addressed, and check the current **system alerts** to see if there is a related issue.
-PDC Support will be available on Monday to Friday 09:00-17:00 CEST.
+Before contacting PDC Support, please have a look at the `Support <https://www.pdc.kth.se/support>`_ pages to see if your questions are already addressed, and check the current `System Alerts <https://www.pdc.kth.se/cgi-bin/flash/flash.py>`_ to see if there is a related issue.

+PDC Support will be available Monday to Friday 09:00-17:00 CEST.

 #######
 Mail us